 A second Stage 3 results in the same process however, the parents will be formally invited to come and discuss the behaviour with the Head Teacher.
-This may result in a behaviour contract being drawn up or the child entered onto the SEN register under School Action (SA) for behaviour.
+This may result in a behaviour contract being drawn up or the child entered onto the SEND register with a My Plan drawn up for behaviour.

-APPENDIX 2 Supporting the Sanction System
+Supporting the Sanction System